AvoTato/ZaHabit-Tracker/README.md

    I engineered the following final prompt to consolidate the working solutions:

 "Act as a Senior Frontend Developer.
-Build a multi-habit tracker using separate HTML, CSS, and JS files.
+Build a multi-habit tracker using HTML, CSS, and JS.
 Create a primary calendar interface where users can mark dates as complete.
 The app must calculate 'Longest Streak' and 'Completion Rate' and save all data to localStorage.
 Include a 'Daily Motivation' card that displays a quote."

-5. Intructions
+**5. Intructions**

    To run this project and reproduce the results:

+   1. Clone the repository to your local machine.
+   2. Ensure 'index.html', 'styles.css' and 'scripit.js' are in the same directory.
+   3. Launch 'index.html' in any web browser. ( I used microsoft edge)
+   4. **Add a Habit:** Use the input field and click "Add Habit".
+   5. Tracking Habit by Date:
+      - State Change: The date cell undergoes a state change from "incomplete" to "complete" upon a click event.
+      - Visual Feedback: The green colour indicates a successful habit completion for the specific date.
+   6. Month Navigation: Use the arrow buttons next to the month name to view past or future months.
+   7. Delete Habit Option: Click the 'X' on any habit tag to remove it from the system.